browninstitute/reefsource-showcase-2017/_site/README.md

 ## Themes

-The config file for this theme lets you easily change the color scheme of your choice.
+The config file for this theme lets you easily change the color scheme to one you like.

 ![Hyde in red](https://f.cloud.github.com/assets/98681/1831229/42b0b354-7384-11e3-8462-31b8df193fe5.png)